davidjb/dotfiles/README.rst

 .. code:: bash

-   dotfiles --add ~/.vimrc
+   dotfiles add ~/.vimrc

 For files within the repository that should be symlinked onto the system, use:

 .. code:: bash

    dotfiles status
-   dotfiles --sync
+   dotfiles enable

 Copyright/Licence